fbpx

 | Last modified on

-According to a recent survey from Natixis Investment Managers, the average age most Americans plan to retire at is 62.
-For those in the younger generations, it’s even earlier.
+According to the recent Retirement Confidence Survey from the Employee Benefit Research Institute (EBRI), most Americans still plan to retire by age 65.
+Unfortunately, many are leaving the workforce earlier due to an unplanned hardship or health issue.
 Regardless of when you decide to retire, one thing is certain: taxes can have a significant impact on your finances.
 The IRS will want a cut of your pension, Social Security, and other retirement income.
 And, depending on where you live, your state could be taking a piece of the pie, too.
 That’s why it’s so important to plan ahead and find a location where your retirement distributions will go further.

 • Alaska